Cherry-Machado/Cherry-Machado/README.md

 ## Let's Connect!

-- Here is my [LinkedIn] profile https://www.linkedin.com/in/cherry-machado/
+- 🔭 Here is my LinkedIn profile: https://www.linkedin.com/in/cherry-machado/
+- 📫 You can also email me at: cherry5467@gmail.com

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀